![]() |

 You have a table like this:

-Scott Tiger's Henry Flowers'Then in this query, these are your goals: - the names and surnames must have the first letter in capital form and the others letters not in capital form - you must use the possessive form: at the end of the surname you must put 's.
-But if at the end of the surname there is an s, you must put only the ' March - Double Table
+create table x (first_name varchar2(50), last_name varchar2(50));And you have 2 rows, such as below, inside that table: insert into x VALUES ('SCOTT','TIGER'); insert into x VALUES ('HENRY','FLOWERS');You must find a query that has this result: Scott Tiger's Henry Flowers'Then in this query, these are your goals: - the names and surnames must have the first letter in capital form and the others letters not in capital form - you must use the possessive form: at the end of the surname you must put 's.
+But if at the end of the surname there is an S, you must put only the ' Solution

 Level (*) : 2 Topic (*) : DBA